-In addition to available cash and marketable securities, Radian Group's principal sources of cash to fund future liquidity needs include: (i) payments made to Radian Group by its subsidiaries under expense- and tax-sharing arrangements; (ii) net investment income earned on its cash and marketable securities; (iii) to the extent available, dividends or other distributions from its subsidiaries; and (iv) amounts, if any, that Radian Guaranty is able to repay under the Surplus Note due 2027.
+In addition to available cash and marketable securities, Radian Group's principal sources of cash to fund future liquidity needs include: (i) payments made to Radian Group by its subsidiaries under expense- and tax-sharing arrangements; (ii) net investment income earned on its cash and marketable securities; and (iii) to the extent available, dividends or other distributions from its subsidiaries.

-In December 2021, Radian Group entered into a new \$275.0 million unsecured revolving credit facility with a syndicate of bank lenders.
-The revolving credit facility has a five year term, provided that under certain conditions Radian Group is required to offer to terminate the facility earlier than the maturity date.
-This facility replaced Radian Group's \$267.5 million unsecured revolving credit facility with a syndicate of bank lenders, which had a maturity date of January 2022.
+Radian Group has in place a \$275 million unsecured revolving credit facility with a syndicate of bank lenders.
+The revolving credit facility matures in December 2026, although under certain conditions Radian Group may need to offer to repay any outstanding amounts and terminate lender commitments earlier than the maturity date.
 Subject to certain limitations, borrowings under the credit facility may be used for working capital and general corporate purposes, including, without limitation, capital contributions to our insurance subsidiaries as well as growth initiatives.
-At December 31, 2021, the full \$275.0 million remains undrawn and available under the facility.
+At December 31, 2022, the full \$275 million remains undrawn and available under the facility.
 See Note 12 of Notes to Consolidated Financial Statements for additional information on the unsecured revolving credit facility.